 April: Study Sessions to review the Update and receive feedback from the Architectural Review Board and Parks and Recreation Commission

-June 6: Council approval of the updated Tree Ordinance
+June 6: Council approved the updated Tree Ordinance

 Ways to Stay Informed and Involved

 Join an upcoming community meeting, read previous staff reports, and watch presentations.

 On June 6, the City Council at their meeting will review the proposed ordinance, community input and feedback, and will be asked to approve the proposed ordinance.
 If you would like to provide input, there is opportunity for the community to provide public comment before or at the meeting.
 Learn about how to submit public comment here and join the meeting here.

 Review the June 6, 2022 City Council Staff Report(PDF, 957KB).

 Note: The open forum with questions, answers, and comments begins at 23:31 after the staff presentation.

 Title 8 Trees and Vegetation (New updated Tree Ordinance)